Read Thomas Aquinas with voice, context, and method in the same frame.

 Aquinas addressed how human language can be used to describe God by developing the theory of analogy, which proposed ways human concepts can be applied to the divine while recognizing God’s transcendence.

-1. Thomas Aquinas’ Greatest Contributions to Philosophy: Here’s an annotated list of Aquinas’ 7 greatest contributions to philosophy.
+- Thomas Aquinas’ Greatest Contributions to Philosophy: An annotated list of Aquinas’ 7 greatest contributions to philosophy.

 Prompt 3: Provide the most likely causes behind Aquinas becoming a notable philosopher.

-Causes Behind Aquinas Becoming a Notable Philosopher becomes more useful once its structure is made visible.
+Causes Behind Aquinas Becoming a Notable Philosopher becomes clearer once the parts stop doing different work.

 Aquinas was born into an era when the recovery and translation of Greek and Arabic texts into Latin was revitalizing European scholarship.
 This Renaissance of the 12th century provided a fertile ground for intellectual pursuits, particularly at the University of Naples, where Aquinas was exposed to the works of Aristotle and other classical philosophers.